montselozanod/family-jeopardy/README.md

 Edit `src/gameData.ts` to modify questions, categories, or point values.

-### Changing Number of Players
+### Changing Number of Teams

-Modify the initial state in `src/App.tsx` to adjust the number of players.
+Modify the initial state in `src/App.tsx` to adjust the number of teams.

 ### Styling